-The first step focuses on prevention of destructive ideologies or toxic religious narratives, especially those that emanate from the internet and grab hold of our youth.
-The ideal solution is to prevent a crisis from happening in the first place.
-In this regard, our toolkit provides suggestions that offer healthy outlets and guidance on issues ranging from increasing religious knowledge and political activism training to discussing hot topic issues such as foreign policy, gender relations and alcohol/drug abuse.
+The best solution is to prevent a crisis from happening in the first place.
+In this regard, our toolkit provides suggestions that offer healthy outlets and guidance on issues ranging from increasing religious knowledge and political activism training, to discussing "hot topic" issues like foreign policy, gender relations and alcohol/drug abuse.

 Additional publications on the subject of identity, extremism and young people.

 - When Your Son Is a Suicide Bomber (Yahoo News)

 - White House’s Strategy on Countering Violent Extremism

 - MPAC, American Muslims Featured in Congressional Report on Countering Violent Extremism

 - Tarin Speaks on ISPU Panel about Countering Violent Extremism

 - MPAC, 'One of the Key Players in the Counter-Radicalization Debate'